elliottlawson/converse/docs/guide/what-is-converse.md

-# What is Laravel Converse?
+# What is Converse?

-Laravel Converse is a comprehensive package for storing and managing AI conversation history in Laravel applications.
+Converse is a comprehensive package for storing and managing AI conversation history in Laravel applications.
 It provides a robust, database-backed solution for maintaining conversation context across multiple AI interactions.

 ## The Problem It Solves